FarmogoApp/datascience/README.md

 - Activate: ```source venv/bin/activate```
 - Install Pandas library: ```pip install pandas```
 - Install Seaborn libary: ```pip install seaborn```
+- Install Numpy: ```pip install numpy```
+- Install Jupyter: ```pip install jupyter```

-I used Pycharm IDE and all of this steps It has done and I could left someone.(say me, sorry)
+We have used Pycharm IDE and all of this steps It has done and I could left someone.(say me, sorry)

 ## Where are all?
-- {project}/notebooks/ : have Jupiter Notebooks where are all tasks done.
+- {project}/notebooks/ : Jupiter Notebooks where are all tasks done.
-- {project}/data/raw : where are to download an extract data to process
+- {project}/data/raw : where we have data to be processed
+- {project}/data/processed : where clean data is saved

 ##Projects
 ### measures